mohamedTarekMM/learning_repository/README.md

-# wether_app
+# learning_repository

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This repository is learning repository have small apps such as weather app, chat app, shop app .

 A few resources to get you started if this is your first Flutter project: